railsuser2014/openobject-doc-book-en/10/index.rst

 We frequently receive the gratitude of senior management who get better results from their business because they have adopted OpenERP.

-You are not alone
+You are Not Alone
 =================

 Many resources are at hand to accompany you on your OpenERP adventure.

-Bypass the technical difficulties by using the SaaS offer
+Bypass the Technical Difficulties by using the SaaS Offer
 ---------------------------------------------------------

 .. index::